Skip to content

 Foundry With Hardhat

-Often, there will be the case where a project that you wish to integrate with that has all of its setup within Hardhat, making it an arduous task to convert the entirety of the project into Foundry.
+Often, there will be the case where a project that you wish to integrate with has all of its setup within Hardhat, making it an arduous task to convert the entirety of the project into Foundry.
 This additional work is avoidable by creating a hybrid project that uses both Hardhat and Foundry features together.
 This is possible with Hardhat's hardhat-foundry plugin.

 To convert your preexisting Foundry project to a hybrid project, you will essentially have to install a Hardhat project into the same folder: